-Section 12(d)(1) of the 1940 Act restricts investments by investment companies in the securities of other investment companies, including shares of the Fund.
-Registered investment companies are permitted to invest in the Fund beyond the limits set forth in Section 12(d)(1) subject to certain terms and conditions set forth in an SEC exemptive relief, including that such investment companies enter into an agreement with the Fund.
-However, since the Fund does not currently intend to limit its investments in other investment companies as required by Section 12(d)(1), other registered investment companies generally will not be able to invest in the Fund in reliance on the exemptive relief.
+Section 12(d)(1) of the 1940 Act restricts investments by investment companies in the securities of other investment companies, including shares of a Fund.
+Registered investment companies are permitted to invest in a Fund beyond the limits set forth in Section 12(d)(1) subject to certain terms and conditions set forth in SEC exemptive relief, including that such investment companies enter into an agreement with a Fund.
+Each Fund currently intends to limit its investments in other investment companies as required by Section 12(d)(1) and the conditions set forth in SEC exemptive relief so that other investment companies will be permitted to invest in a Fund beyond the limits set forth in Section 12(d)(1) if they comply with the conditions set forth in SEC exemptive relief.
 This policy is subject to change.